leonardlan/leonardlan/README.md

 Hi, I'm Leonard!
 I'm currently a Show Technical Director at an animation studio, supporting a handful of 3D-animated childrens' series.
 My background is pipeline TD and software engineer in Visual Effects and Animation industries.
 I have a passion for develping tools and problem solving.

-#### Disclaimer
-My repositories and content here are my own and do not represent my employer(s).
-All contributions are made in my personal capacity, and no third-party intellectual property is shared.

 ## Facts About Me

 🔍 Exploring Machine Learning: New to the field of machine learning, and excited to expand my skillset in this cutting-edge technology.